-Cells grown in suspension or prepared from dissociated tissues can be fixed in solution, then spotted onto pretreated glass microscope slides for processing.
+Adherent cultured cells, such as keratinocytes, may float into the medium, and it may be necessary to recover these cells for analysis.
+Harvested floating cells, or suspension cells prepared from dissociated tissues can be fixed in solution, then spotted onto pretreated glass microscope slides for processing.
 This method is quick and easy and requires no special equipment.
 Cells immobilized onto glass slides can be stored for several months.

-- 1. Harvest cell suspension by centrifugation at 1,500 x g for 5 min. at room temp. - 2.
-Discard media and resuspend at 1×10^6 cells per ml in 3.7% buffered formaldehyde.
+- 1. Harvest cells by centrifugation at 500 x g for 5 minutes at room temperature. - 2.
+Discard media and resuspend at 1 x 10^6 cells per ml in 3.7% buffered formaldehyde.
 Let stand for 10 minutes at room temperature. - 3.
-Centrifuge at 1,500 x g for 5 minutes at room temperature and discard fixative. - 4.
+Centrifuge at 500 x g for 5 minutes at room temperature and discard fixative. - 4.
 Resuspend at 1 x 107 cells per ml in 80% ethanol.
 Cells can be stored in 80% ethanol at 4 °C for several weeks.
-However, signal intensity in positive cells will reduce with time due to loss of small DNA fragments. - Spot 1 x 105 cells onto clean glass microscope slide.
-Dry for 20 minutes on slide warmer at 45 °C. - Note: Glass slides pretreated for electrostatic adherence are recommended (e.g. Trevigen's Three Ring Treated Microscope Slides, cat#4864-100).
-Other slide treatments (e.g. collagen, gelatin, poly-L-lysine) can cause increased background staining. - 6.
-Immerse slide in 70% ethanol for 10 minutes, then air dry overnight at room temperature or dry at 45 °C for 2 hours.
+However, signal intensity in positive cells will reduce with time due to loss of small DNA fragments. - 5.
+Spot 1 x 105 cells onto clean glass microscope slide.
+Dry for 20 minutes on slide warmer at 45 °C.

+Note: Glass slides pretreated for electrostatic adherence are recommended (e.g. Trevigen Three Ring Treated Microscope Slides, cat# 4864-100).
+Other slide treatments (e.g. gelatin, poly-L-lysine) can cause increased background staining.

+- 6. Immerse slide in 70% ethanol for 10 minutes, then air dry overnight at room temperature or dry at 45 °C for 2 hours.
 Samples may be stored at this point.
 Store samples at 4 °C in airtight containers with desiccant for up to several months.
-After storage, rehydrate through a decreasing alcohol series and wash in 1X PBS prior to the labeling reaction (next steps 7 and 8). - 7.
-Rehydrate by immersing for 5 minutes each in 100%, 95%, then 70% ethanol. - B. Immerse in 1X PBS and proceed to In Situ Labeling Procedure, page 10.
+After storage, rehydrate through a decreasing alcohol series and wash in 1X PBS prior to the labeling reaction (step 7 and 8 below). - 7.
+Rehydrate by immersing for 5 minutes each in 100%, 95%, then 70% ethanol. - 8.
+Immerse in 1X PBS and proceed to Section VII.
+B. In Situ Labeling Procedure, on page 10.